EternityForest/THUNDERWARS/README.md

 ### Task Management
 * What tasks are currently blocked on something else?
 * What has recently become unblocked?
+* Is there sufficient slack time to handle unforseen events?

 ### 🛠️ STRATEGIC ADJUSTMENTS